 2.)
 Capybaras also eat their own feces to help with digesting their meals.
 This practice is called coprophagy.

 3.)
 When they sense danger, the capybara will emit a barking noise.
 They are also very vocal animals that make other noises like whistles, purrs, grunts, and squeals.

 4.)
 The male will spray a stinky urine-like substance from their hind quarters to mark their territory and will also urinate on the females to claim rights to them.
 Females also release a similar substance to notify the male that they are receptive to mating.

 5.)
-You can often see them in groups of 10-40.
-In drier seasons they come together in masses of around 100 capybaras!
+You can often see them in groups of 10 – 40.
+In drier seasons they come together in groups of around 100 capybaras!

 But wait, there’s more on the capybara!

 6.)
 Capybaras are excellent swimmers and spend a majority of their time in the water.
 They are also capable of holding their breath for around 5 minutes or more.
 There are dangers in the water though, in the form of anacondas and caimans.
 Leopards and mountain lions also prey on these large critters